Date Joined: February 9, 2010

 All My Children - I watched it from when I was conceived until it was cancelled in 2011.

-Cold Case - This is such an incredible show.
+Cold Case - This was such an incredible show.
 I wish they could get it approved for DVD.
 Vera is my favorite character and I don't "ship" anyone.

 Spongebob - Yes, I'm 12.
 I still enjoy Spongebob. sigh

-Dark Angel is my favorite older show.
+Dark Angel is my favorite 90s show.
 I watch it at least once a year.
 I am a Max/Logan shipper.

 I Love Lucy - is there a more perfect sitcom out there?
 I think not.